Brighten your HR operations by availing upto 40% OFF this Diwali

 Here are some key pointers to better understand about the annual leaves in UAE:

-• Duration of Annual Leaves in UAE – According to Article 29 of UAE Labour Law every worker is eligible for annual leave of 30 days if they have completed 1 year of service.
-However, those employees who have completed six months in the organization are entitled to two annual leaves per month.
-If the employer terminates you before you use your annual leave you are entitled to a payout of those leaves.
+• Duration of Annual Leaves in UAE – According to Article 29 of UAE labour law every worker is eligible for annual leave of 30 days if they have completed 1 year of service.
+However, employees are entitled to two monthly annual leaves after completing six months in the company.
+If your company fires you before you’ve used your annual leave, you are entitled to a reimbursement of the remaining sum.

 • Flexibility to carry forward – If the organization or employer approves to carry the unused annual leaves to the next year then you can do so.
 If the employee accumulates his annual leaves over the next two years Article 29 states that you can encash them.

 • Points to remember – The law states that annual leaves should also be granted to part-time employees.
-However, the duration and number of leaves will be determined by the employer.
+However the employer will decide how long and how many leaves to take.

 1. Sabbatical Leave

 A sabbatical leave is the same as annual leave but only Emirati workers are eligible for this kind of leave.
-This leave is also known as academia.
+Also known as academia.

 This leave is provided to national workers for national service.
 The national service lasts between 11 months and 3 years and it is mandatory for males but optional for females.